microsoft/CCF/doc/overview/consensus/index.rst

 More details on this mode is given :doc:`here <2tx-reconfig>`.
 There is an open research question of `node identity with Byzantine nodes <https://github.com/microsoft/CCF/issues/893>`_.

 By default CCF runs with CFT **and BFT is disabled on release versions**.
 To run CCF with BFT, CCF first needs to be :doc:`built from source </contribute/build_ccf>`.
 Then, the ``--consensus bft`` CLI argument must be provided when starting up the nodes (see :doc:`/operations/start_network` for starting up a network and nodes).

-BFT parameters can be configured when starting up a network (see :doc:`here </operations/start_network>`).
-The parameters that can be set via the CLI are:

-- ``bft-view-change-timeout-ms`` is the BFT view change timeout in milliseconds.
-If a backup does not receive the pre-prepare message for a request forwarded to the primary after this timeout, the backup triggers a view change.
-- ``bft-status-interval-ms`` is the BFT status timer interval in milliseconds.
-All BFT nodes send messages containing their status to all other known nodes at regular intervals defined by this timer interval.

 Replica State Machine
 ---------------------